TopGun-Platform-Enabling/OnboardingTemplate/README.md

 ## Onboarding solution blocks to make process clear and drafted

 <img width="1240" height="6310" alt="AWS IAM CloudTrail Flow-2026" src="https://github.com/user-attachments/assets/8accc302-ba62-4f76-a942-c84e6609ad34" />

-- Test and setup AWS Cli conform BP
-- Configure dry-run modus to limit control spending
-- Test setup instance VPC (Virtual Private Endpoint)
-- Configure EC2 instance with appropriate security groups and IAM roles, shutdown after testing
-- Configure CloudTrail to monitor and log all API activity in the AWS environment
-- Script via bash a baseline to control and govern audit logs safely and secure
-- Configure IAM to allow only included roles , selectively 5 max
-- Make sure to test all components and ensure they are working correctly before proceeding with the project.
-- Document the setup process and any configurations made for future reference and troubleshooting.
-- Regularly review and update the AWS environment to ensure it remains secure and efficient as the project evolves.

   E.g of ongoing dev for a GoldenPath within core AWS